-Under the terms of his employment agreement as in effect during fiscal year 2022, as well as his new employment agreement in effect following fiscal year 2022 (and for purposes of the Pre-IPO Plan), we generally would have "cause" to terminate the employment of Mr. Lousada in any of the following circumstances: (1) serious or repeated breach of any of his material obligations; (2) refusing to carry out any lawful and reasonable order given to him or failing to attend to his duties; (3) committing any financially dishonest or fraudulent act relating to the Company or its affiliates; (4) conviction of a crime that is punishable by imprisonment; (5) guilty of gross misconduct or of any other conduct which brings or is likely to bring serious professional discredit to the Company; (6) inability to perform his duties by reason of ill-health or accident for a
+Under the terms of his employment agreement as in effect during fiscal year 2023, we generally would have "cause" to terminate Mr. Lousada's employment in any of the following circumstances: (1) serious or repeated breach of any of his material obligations; (2) refusing to carry out any lawful and reasonable order given to him or failing to attend to his duties; (3) committing any financially dishonest or fraudulent act relating to the Company or its affiliates; (4) conviction of a crime that is punishable by imprisonment; (5) guilty of gross misconduct or of any other conduct which brings or is likely to bring serious professional discredit to the Company; (6) inability to perform his duties by reason of ill-health or accident for a specified period; (7) becoming of unsound mind and a patient for the purpose of any statute relating to mental health; (8) a petition or application for an order in bankruptcy is presented by or against him or any person becomes entitled to petition or apply for any such order; (9) a disqualification order (as defined in Section 1 of the Directors Disqualification Act 1986) is made against him or he otherwise becomes prohibited by law from being a member of the board of directors of Warner Music International Services Limited; and (10) if he voluntarily resigns as a member of the board of directors of Warner Music International Services Limited.
+In the event of (1) or (2) that is curable, we are required to notify Mr. Lousada of such circumstances and give him a reasonable opportunity to cure.

-(2) Represents the value of deferred equity units that were vested and outstanding on September 30, 2022, based on the value of our common stock as of such date.
+(2) Represents the value of deferred equity units that were vested and outstanding on September 30, 2023, based on a price per share of \$31.40, which was the closing price of our common stock on September 29, 2023, the last business day of fiscal year 2023.